 Jeanie, Rachel, and me after a performance in Henniker, NH

 Thank you for reading my very LONG Rachel Flowers story and thank you for donating.
-For more about Rachel, I recommend Lorenzo DeStefano's wonderful documentary film, "Hearing is Believing ," which chronicles Rachel's life and astonishing musical talent.
+For more about Rachel, I recommend Lorenzo DeStefano's uplifting documentary film, "Hearing is Believing ," which chronicles Rachel's life and astonishing musical talent.
 It's available on DVD, Blu-Ray, and streaming including Amazon Prime Video.